Jacob's Ladder (Polemonium reptans)

 Description: The leaves and flower stems grow from a vertical crown with abundant fibrous roots.
 The flowers are produced in panicles on weak stems from mid to late spring.
 They are 1⁄2 in long and have five light blue-violet petals that are fused at the base, enclosed by a tubular calyx with five pointed lobes.[1The pollen is white.
 The stigma extends beyond the anthers, making self-pollination difficult, so insects must cross-pollinate for the plants to produce seed.
 Pollinated flowers develop into an oval pod with three chambers, 1⁄2 in long, which is enclosed by the green calyx.
 The plant spreads by reseeding itself.

-Maintenance: Jacob's Ladder requires minimal maintenance.
+Cultivation: Jacob's Ladder requires minimal maintenance.
 The initial bloom will last 2--4 weeks, with flowers opening from the tops of the stalks down.
 Once the flowers finish blooming, cut the flower stalks back to the plant's base.
-You should get repeat blooms.
 If the foliage starts to look tattered, it too can be cut back and cleaned up.
 New growth should replace the trimmed foliage.
 This plant is not aggressive; it is able to adapt to somewhat shady gardens that are located near deciduous trees.